CLOSRADS — Facebook Ads Geo Sync¶

 The Critical Fail-Safe¶

-The most important design decision: if CLOSRTECH returns a non-empty response where every state has demand == 0, the script treats this as an error (not valid data).
+If CLOSRTECH returns a non-empty response where every state has demand == 0, the script treats this as an error.
 It raises ClosrtechDataError and aborts immediately — Facebook is never touched.
-This prevents a CLOSRTECH bug from zeroing out all of Mike's advertising.
+This prevents a CLOSRTECH bug from zeroing out all of Mike’s advertising.

 What the Automation Changed¶